-Organizations offer numerous elementary education scholarships to ensure high-quality teachers can afford their collegiate training.
+Organizations offer numerous elementary education scholarships to ensure that high-quality teachers can afford their collegiate training.

 Elementary education majors focus on studying the classroom practices needed to shape learning in kindergarten through fifth or sixth grade.
-Certified educators in the United States’ 73,223 public and 30,590 private elementary schools teach youngsters basic skills across all subjects from reading to math and science.
+Certified educators teach in the United States’ 73,223 public and 30,590 private elementary schools.
+They teach youngsters basic skills across all subjects from reading to math and science.
 Elementary school teachers typically have bachelor’s or master’s degrees from CAEP-accredited colleges to certify their pedagogical knowledge.

-Investing in teacher preparation can pay off because the BLS predicts 10-year job growth of 6 percent in elementary education.
+Investing in teacher preparation can pay off.
+The BLS predicts 10-year job growth of 6 percent in elementary education.
 Over 87,800 new positions are expected nationwide, especially in inner-city and rural districts.

 If your passion is inspiring little kids to achieve their big dreams, these 20 elementary education scholarships are perfect for you.